 In the wild they are found in temporary water bodies, especially in arid areas.

 The best known Order are the Cladocera (water fleas see Daphne pulex above) with the carapace covering the entire body.
 Most are less than 5 mm long.
 They are found mainly in freshwater and there are around 450 species world wide, with 90 British freshwater species.

 Water fleas swim using their second pair of antennae - the first pair are sensory.
 The down stroke moves the animal upwards, then it slowly sinks.
 The other appendages (legs, antennae) are used to filter food particles from the water, and are equipped with hairs to aid in this.

 They are also unusual because for much of the year they are parthenogenic.
 Males are only produced when environmental conditions become unfavourable, i.e. when the weather cools.
 Then they produce "winter eggs" that have been fertilized.
 These survive the cold of winter, even below zero, and also drying out, enclosed in a pouch made form the carapace of their dead mother.
 These eggs hatch in spring.
 In some species, such as those found in the Arctic, males have yet to be found.

 Some Daphnia are very prolific, e. g.
 Daphnia magna can produce broods of 100 eggs every 3 days in good conditions.
 In favourable conditions the females that hatch from these eggs can lay eggs of their own in 8 days.
-Egg laying and mating are co-ordinated.
+Egg laying and mating are coordinated.
 The young are released from the brood chamber or pouch a few hours before the mother moults, and the next batch of eggs is laid a few hours after moulting.

 Water fleas can live for just a few weeks, or for as long as 6 months.
 They are found in shallow, weedy ponds, lake edges, and debris in still fresh water.